 Design.
 Poetry.
 Soccer.
 Cake.
 Beer.

 By day, and often by night, I am a designer of the interaction and service sort.
 This means I research and analyze human behavior, products, and systems to identify opportunities to improve them or create something entirely new.
-I am currently a design director at Adaptive Path, which is a design consulting firm in San Francisco, where I enable organizations to deliver more human service experiences.
-I have designed solutions in health care, education, energy, finance, media, commerce, and social interaction for large international organizations and startups.
+I am currently a design director at Adaptive Path, which is a design consulting firm in San Francisco.
+My primary goal is to enable organizations to deliver more human service experiences.
+I have designed solutions in health care, education, finance, media, commerce, and social interaction for large international organizations and startups.

 Previously, I was a senior designer at Nokia, a master of design student at Carnegie Mellon University, a web consulting business owner, an editor, and a journalist.
 I also fried burgers at McDonalds, sold cigarettes at 7-11, and tidied up the giftware section at Marshalls.